Rosacea · Gentle Start

 If most acne treatments have made your redness worse — and most rosacea treatments have done nothing for the breakouts — this is the prescription built for exactly that overlap.

-Built with azelaic acid for redness-prone skin with acne-like papules, glycolic acid to gently resurface congested skin without triggering reactivity, niacinamide to support the barrier and reduce visible redness, and Centella asiatica to soothe sensitivity throughout treatment.
-Gentle enough for skin that reacts to almost everything else — and pregnancy-safe, the rare combination in prescription skincare.
+Built with azelaic acid for redness-prone skin with acne-like papules, glycolic acid to gently resurface congested skin without triggering reactivity, and niacinamide to support the barrier and reduce visible redness — with Centella asiaticasupporting sensitive skin throughout treatment.
+Gentle enough for skin that reacts to almost everything else, and one of the rare prescriptions that can often be continued through pregnancy — your dermatologist will confirm what's right for you.

 Read important safety information →